 By HUNTER HORTON

-DTD: Was your car good early on in the night or did you have to do adjustments to get the car better?
+DTD: Was the car good early in the night or did you have to make some adjustments throughout the night?

-DTD: Shifting gears how did the 2017 season treat you?
+DTD: Going back to the 2017 season how did that treat you?

 DTD: What are your 2018 racing season plans?

-If you have any suggestions, questions, and or comments feel free to email me at firstname.lastname@example.org!
+If you have any suggestions, questions or comments feel free to email me at firstname.lastname@example.org!